Suitable for age 6+ (as recommended by Patuna Farm but see below)

 Address: Patuna Farm, Haurangi Road, approximately 20 minutes drive from Martinborough.

-Open: from early November (coinciding with Toast Martinborough) and closing early April. several groups a day including at 10.30 and 11.30am with additional afternoon groups subject to demand.
+Open: from early November (coinciding with Toast Martinborough) and closing late March/early April.
+There are several departures throughout the day including at 10.30 and 11.30am.
 Operates everyday during the season except Christmas Day and New Years Day.
 Arrive 10 minutes before to complete health and safety paperwork.